UdayGopi/ci-cd_agents_automation/RENDER_DEPLOYMENT_TROUBLESHOOTING.md

 ## Issue: DATABASE_URL not set during deployment

+**Current Status**: No database environment variables found (`Available environment variables: []`)

-This is a common issue when deploying to Render where the database and web service aren't properly synchronized.
+This indicates Render is not linking the database to the web service.
+This is a common issue when using render.yaml for the first deployment.

 ### Solution Steps: